chris-lovejoy/PitDepthPrediction/README.md

 The codebase is organized into custom-build functions located in the `src` directory and Jupyter notebooks in the `notebooks` directory.
 The notebooks show the results and rely on the functions from the `src` directory.

+Note: the data used to train our model is not available, and remains the intellectual property of the Electric Power Research Institute (EPRI).

 ## References
 [[1](https://www.nde-ed.org/EducationResources/CommunityCollege/EddyCurrents/cc_ec_index.htm)] Background info on eddy current measurements.